DockxGi/fjord-observer/README.md

  * Observable: an object that can be observed
  * Observer: an object that must be notified when the state of the Observable changes
  * Notifier: an object that  is responsible for notifying Observers about state changes of a specific Observable
+ * NotifiesObserver: name of the interface that Observer should use when communicating to the Notifier
+ * WatchesObservable: name of the interface that Observable should use when communicating to the Notifier